Echinococcosis: Eggs

-Echinococcus eggs contain an embryo that is called an oncosphere or hexcanth.
+Echinococcus eggs contain an embryo that is called an oncosphere or hexacanth.
 The name of this embryo stems from the fact that these embryos have six hooklets.
-The eggs are passed through the feces of the definitive host and it is the ingestion of these eggs that lead to infection in the intermediate host.
+The eggs are passed through the feces of the definitive host and it is the ingestion of these eggs that leads to infection in the intermediate host.

 Larval/hydatid cyst stage

-From the embryo released from an egg develops a hydatid cyst, which grows to about 5–10 cm within the first year and is able to survive within organs for years.
+From the embryo released from an egg develops a hydatid cyst, which grows to about 5–10 cm within the first year and can survive within organs for years.
 Cysts sometimes grow to be so large that by the end of several years or even decades, they can contain several liters of fluid.
 Once a cyst has reached a diameter of 1 cm, its wall differentiates into a thick outer, non-cellular membrane, which covers the thin germinal epithelium.
 From this epithelium, cells begin to grow within the cyst.
-These cells then become vacuolated, and are known as brood capsules, which are the parts of the parasite from which protoscolices bud.
+These cells then become vacuolated and are known as brood capsules, which are the parts of the parasite from which protoscolices bud.
 Often, daughter cysts also form within cysts.

 Adult worm

-Echinococcus adult worms develop from protoscolices and are typically 6 mm or less in length and have a scolex, neck and typically three proglottids, one of which is immature, another of which is mature and the third of which is gravid (or containing eggs).
+Echinococcus adult worms develop from protoscolices and are typically 6 mm or less in length and have a scolex, neck, and typically three proglottids, one of which is immature, another of which is mature and the third of which is gravid (or containing eggs).
 The scolex of the adult worm contains four suckers and a rostellum that has about 25–50 hooks.

 Morphological differences

 The major morphological difference among different species of Echinococcus is the length of the tapeworm.
 E. granulosus is approximately 2 to 7 mm while E. multilocularis is often smaller and is 4 mm or less.
 On the other hand, E. vogeli is found to be up to 5.6 mm long and E. oligarthrus is found to be up to 2.9 mm long.
 In addition to the difference in length, there are also differences in the hydatid cysts of the different species.
 For instance, in E. multilocularis, the cysts have an ultra thin limiting membrane and the germinal epithelium may bud externally.
 Furthermore, E. granulosus cysts are unilocular and full of fluid while E. multilocularis cysts contain little fluid and are multilocular.
-For E. vogeli, its hydatid cysts are large and are actually polycystic since the germinal membrane of the hydatid cyst actually proliferates both inward, to create septa that divide the hydatid into sections, and outward, to create new cysts.
+For E. vogeli, its hydatid cysts are large and are polycystic since the germinal membrane of the hydatid cyst proliferates both inward, to create septa that divide the hydatid into sections, and outward, to create new cysts.
 Like E. granulosus cysts, E. vogeli cysts are filled with fluid.